 - Apprentices agree to present at the Frontiers in Undergraduate Research Poster Exhibition the fall or spring following the apprenticeship.

-For reference purposes, the Summer 2021 SHARE Virtual Research Apprenticeships are available on the SHARE Summer Apprenticeships opportunity archive page.
+For reference purposes, the Summer 2021 and Summer 2022 SHARE Virtual Research Apprenticeships are available on the SHARE Summer Apprenticeships opportunity archive page.

 There is a standard set of application questions that all applicants will be required to answer.
 Click here to view an outline of the application questions.
 Faculty may also elect to add an additional question specific to their apprenticeship.
 If there are additional questions, they will be noted in the apprenticeship descriptions.